jsbisht/aws-developer-associate/xtc.md

 After attaching the newly created EBS volume to the Linux EC2 instance, create a file system on this volume.
 After you attach an Amazon EBS volume to your instance, it is exposed as a block device.
 You can format the volume with any file system and then mount it.

 ## Security

+Use IAM as a certificate manager only when you must support HTTPS connections in a Region that is not supported by ACM.

 For certificates in a Region supported by AWS Certificate Manager (ACM), it is recommended that you use ACM to provision, manage, and deploy your server certificates.
 In unsupported Regions, you must use **IAM as a certificate manager**.